awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

-# Controlling Which Auto Scaling Instances Terminate During Scale In<a name="as-instance-termination"></a>
+# Controlling which Auto Scaling instances terminate during scale in<a name="as-instance-termination"></a>

 With each Auto Scaling group, you can control when it adds instances \(referred to as *scaling out*\) or removes instances \(referred to as *scaling in*\) from your network architecture\.
 You can scale the size of your group manually by adjusting your desired capacity, or you can automate the process through the use of scheduled scaling or a scaling policy\.